Conservatism in the United States: Attitudes towards science

+Attitudes towards academia

+According to a 2023 Gallup poll, confidence in higher education among Republicans declined sharply from 56% in 2015 to 19% in 2023.
+Among Democrats, confidence in higher education decreased from 68% in 2015 to 59% in 2023.

+The Republican Party has steadily increased the percentage of votes it receives from white voters without college degrees since the 1970s, even as the educational attainment of the United States has steadily increased.
+Since the 2010s, a similar trend in the opposite direction has been seen among white voters with college degrees, who have been increasingly voting for the Democratic Party.

 Liberal and leftist viewpoints have dominated higher education faculties since the 1970s, according to many studies,Jack H. Schuster and Martin J. Finkelstein, The American Faculty: The Restructuring of Academic Work and Careers (2008) p.
 145 whereas conservatives are better represented in policy-oriented think tanks.
 Data from a survey conducted in 2004 indicated that 72% of full-time faculty identify as liberal, while 9–18% self-identify as conservative.
 Conservative self-identification is higher in two-year colleges than other categories of higher education but has been declining overall.
 Those in natural sciences, engineering, and business were less liberal than those in the social sciences and humanities.
 A 2005 study found that liberal views had increased compared to the older studies.
 15% in the survey described themselves as center-right.
 While the humanities and the social sciences are still the most left leaning, 67% of those in other fields combined described themselves as center-left on the spectrum.
 In business and engineering, liberals outnumber conservatives by a 2:1 ratio.
 The study also found that more women, practicing Christians, and Republicans taught at lower ranked schools than would be expected from objectively measured professional accomplishments.

-A study by psychologists Yoel Inbar and Joris Lammars, of the Netherlands' Tilburg University, published in September 2012 in the journal Perspectives on Psychological Science, found that, in social and personality psychology, about a third of those surveyed say that they would to a small extent favor a liberal point of view over a conservative point of view.
+A study by psychologists at Tilburg University, published in September 2012 in the journal Perspectives on Psychological Science, found that, in social and personal psychology, about a third of those surveyed say that they would to a small extent favor a liberal point of view over a conservative point of view.
 A 2007 poll found that 58% of Americans thought that college professors' political bias was a "serious problem".
 This varied depending on the political views of those asked.
 91% of "very conservative" adults agreed compared with only 3% of liberals.
-That same year a documentary, Indoctrinate U, was released which focuses on the perceived bias within academia.
+That same year, a documentary called Indoctrinate U was released, which focuses on the perceived bias within academia.

 On the other hand, liberal critic Paul Krugman wrote in The New York Times that this phenomenon is more due to personal choice than some kind of discrimination or conspiracy, noting that, for example, vocations such as military officers are much more likely to be filled by conservatives rather than liberals.
 Additionally, two studies published in the journal of the American Political Science Association have suggested that the political orientations of college students' professors have little influence or "indoctrination" in terms of students' political belief.